Consumer Guide To Eye Safety

-Browse the Table of Contents below or watch our video on Preventing Eye Injuries.
+Browse the list of articles below, or watch our video on Preventing Eye Injuries.

 Why protective eyewear is essential for sports and key features to look for in sports eyewear, based on your particular sport.
 Also, important fitting considerations for kids.

 Questions about safety glasses and eye safety answered by experienced eye doctors at AllAboutVision.com.

 Six types of toys that pose a high risk of children's eye injuries.